History of NBC Sports: 1990s

-After CBS had wrestled baseball from NBC, the latter obtained the broadcast rights of the National Basketball Association in a four-year, $600 million deal.
+After CBS had wrestled baseball from NBC, NBC obtained the broadcast rights of the National Basketball Association (NBA) in a four-year, $600 million deal.
 The 1990s would be an era of unprecedented popularity for the NBA, spearheaded by the Chicago Bulls dynasty of Michael Jordan.
 In 1991, NBC obtained the rights to Notre Dame home games in a $38 million deal, the first time an individual college football team had its own broadcast agreement.

 In 1994, after a four-year hiatus, Major League Baseball returned to NBC as part of a new joint venture with ABC called "The Baseball Network", a broadcasting arrangement in which the league produced its own telecasts and split advertising revenue with NBC and ABC.
 The two networks would televise regional games on Friday and Saturday nights, and would alternate coverage of the All-Star Game, the newly created Division Series, League Championship Series and World Series.
 The 1994 Major League Baseball strike disrupted the plan, which proved unpopular with fans, and it was abandoned after the 1995 season when Fox announced plans to begin airing MLB programming.
 NBC would continue broadcasting baseball, albeit on a reduced basis, until the end of the 2000 postseason.
-It was during this period, with the broadcast rights of the NFL, NBA, Major League Baseball, and the Olympics, that the network adopted the mantle of "America’s Sports Leader."
+It was during this period, with the broadcast rights of the NFL, NBA, Major League Baseball, and the Olympics, that NBC adopted the mantle of "America’s Sports Leader."

 During the 1995-96 television season, for the only time in history, the World Series, Super Bowl, NBA Finals and Summer Olympics were telecast by the same network.
 It was following this run in 1996 that The Sporting News named Ebersol the "Most Powerful Person in Sports".
-In 1998, CBS would take over the AFC rights from NBC, ending the network's 38-year tenure with the NFL.
-CBS had previously lost the National Football Conference rights to upstart network Fox, and was by that point struggling in the ratings.
+In 1998, CBS would take over the AFC rights from NBC, ending NBC's 38-year tenure with the NFL.
+CBS had previously lost the National Football Conference (NFC) rights to upstart network Fox, and was by that point struggling in the ratings.